l-gorman/farm-size-analysis/README.md

 An initial project for exploring potential for a farm size analysis.

 * Data was downloaded from IPUMS terra and was prepared using the `./src/clean_ipums_data.py` script.
-* Main EDA occuring in the `explore.ipynb` notebook.
+* Main EDA occurring in the `explore.ipynb` notebook.
+* Data analysis for quantile regression taking place in `heterogeneity-analysis.Rmd` notebook.

 # Useful Reading